• +1-800-513-5423

 1-800-513-5423

 In the 1950s, meth was prescribed as a weight loss drug to fight depression, making the drug accessible to the general public, and was heavily abused by truck drivers athletes, and college students.
 The shift in addiction rates changed in the 1960s when an injectable version of the drug became available, making the abuse more widespread.
 In the 1970s, the American government made methamphetamine illegal for most uses, stemming the illegal production of the drug, controlled by motorcycle gang distribution networks.
-This made the drug more available to urban housewives and young professionals that could not afford the more expensive cocaine.
+This made the drug more available to urban housewives and young professionals who could not afford the more expensive cocaine.
 The 1990s gave birth to the Mexican drug traffickers and cartels, setting up huge labs in California, producing 50 or more pounds in a weekend, along with what they called “stovetop meth”, cooked in kitchens around the country, making the spread of the drug faster than any drug in history.

 How is methamphetamine used?

 Methamphetamine is a very versatile drug.
 It can be smoked, snorted, and ingested.
 How you use the drug, will determine the side effects or highs, you get.
 Methamphetamine use patterns are not that uncommon.
 As with most stimulants, there is a direct pattern of binge usage with a period of a crash or downtime.
 This pattern is very noticeable in most abusers of the drug downtime stem erratic behaviors.
-The most common ways of use of the drug have tipped towards smoking it, usually in a glass pipe with a bulb and a small hole at the top.
-Meth is brought to temperature through indirect heat making the crystal bubble and smoke leaving a black tar like residue that can be heated up and smoked again.
+The most common ways of using the drug have tipped towards smoking it, usually in a glass pipe with a bulb and a small hole at the top.
+Meth is brought to temperature through indirect heat making the crystal bubble and smoke leaving a black tar-like residue that can be heated up and smoked again.

 Long-term and short-term effects of meth abuse

 Methamphetamine is a strong stimulant and can lead to loss of appetite, increased physical activity, and loss of sleep.
 When smoked or injected, the user gets a rush-type feeling that is short-lived and leads to more of the drug needed to regain that rush feeling.
 Ingesting the drug orally or snorting it up the nose can produce an ongoing high rather than a rush you would get from injecting or smoking the substance.
-Both the rush and the long-lasting high are a direct result of dopamine being discharged higher than normal levels, creating an intense feeling of pleasure followed by depression and weakness on the downside.
+Both the rush and the long-lasting high are a direct result of dopamine being discharged at higher-than-normal levels, creating an intense feeling of pleasure followed by depression and weakness on the downside.
 High doses of methamphetamine can bring the body temperature to dangerous levels as well as cause seizures.

 Long-term methamphetamine abuse can have many physical and mental destructive side effects.
 Methamphetamine abusers can exhibit violent behavior, confusion, insomnia, and anxiety.
 They can also suffer from psychotic breakdowns including, paranoia, auditory and sensory hallucinations, rapid mood swings, delusions, and sensations of things crawling under their skin.
 Some meth users can have homicidal or suicidal thoughts, that can result in harm to themselves or others.